 Produced by the Perth & Kinross Schools Bereavment Project, in conjunction with CBCS - the little book of loss is a guide written by primary school pupils for children their own age.
 It has an associated website at www.littlewebsite.org The project has also published The Smart Grief Guide, which was written for young people in that age group.
-Copies of all these leaflets can be purchased online at https://form.jotformeu.com/51404606977359.
+Bulk copies of all these leaflets can be purchased online at https://form.jotformeu.com/51404606977359.
 Please note there is a standard postage and packing fee of £5.

 After Someone dies - a leaflet about death, bereavement and grief for young people, published by Cruse Bereavement Care

 These leaflets are to help you recognise that what you are experiencing is likely to be normal for someone who is grieving.
 We hope that you will find these resources helpful, but if having read them you feel that you need more support, then do find someone to speak to or ring our national helpline - 0845 600 2227.